Napoleon's second abdication: Return to Paris, 21 June

-Napoleon's calculated return to Paris could be seen as a political mistake, as some perceived it as desertion of his men and even an act of cowardice.
-If he had remained in the field, the nation might have rallied, and fortune might have favoured him.
+Historians have argued that Napoleon's calculated return to Paris could be seen as a political mistake, as some perceived it as desertion of his men and even an act of cowardice.
+Had he remained in the field, the nation might have rallied and fortune might have favoured him.
 Had the Chambers received news of his Waterloo defeat and moved to depose him, their decrees might not have been met with a nation still armed and ready.

-Mary, an English woman residing in France, arrived in Paris shortly after the defeat and observed that the French were growing accustomed to regime changes, having experienced two within 15 months.
+Mary, an English woman residing in France, arrived in Paris shortly after Napoleon's defeat and observed that the French were growing accustomed to regime changes, having experienced two within 15 months.
 To many, these transitions seemed no more disruptive than a change in government in early 19th-century Britain.
 Not only had most civil servants retained their positions, but even some ministers had survived the regime shifts.
 Consequently, many individuals were hesitant to risk their lives or property for any particular regime.
-This stood in stark contrast to the perceptions of the general populace during the initial revolution and Napoleon's subsequent rise to power, which had brought about widespread upheaval and the terror.
+This stood in stark contrast to the perceptions of the general populace during the initial revolution and Napoleon's subsequent rise to power, which had brought about widespread upheaval and the Reign of Terror.